 Did we make a mistake?
-Yes, we did - in Rajasthan, the word aadmi denotes “husbands” not men.
+Yes, we did.
+In Rajasthan, the word aadmi denotes “husbands”, not men.
 For our respondent, the question translated to “How many husbands do you have?”
 No wonder she was offended.

 We wanted to know the number of male members living in the households.
 Finally, after apologies, some subtle probing we got the number.

-For institutional review boards, the ethics are clear – you go to a village, you get informed consent, tell the respondent the risks and benefits, talk to the respondent privately so that they are not ostracised for their views and then you leave.
+For institutional review boards, the ethics are clear – you go to a village, you get informed consent, tell the respondent the risks and benefits, talk to the respondent privately so that they are not ostracized for their views and then you leave.
 We had followed these best practices and more, going ahead and talking to the ASHA and Mukhiya, explaining our study and gaining their support.
 But the backlash still happened.
 How do you get data from a place that doesn’t trust you?